George Burr Richardson: Career

-Subsequently, "G.B." worked as a chemist at the Warren Paper Mills in Portland, Maine, but by the end of his first winter there, he decided that he wanted the outdoor life of a geologist, rather than the indoor life of a chemist.
-Harvard professor Dr. Shaler, who was much-admired by "G.B.", influenced that decision.
+Subsequently, Richardson worked as a chemist at the Warren Paper Mills in Portland, Maine, but by the end of his first winter there, he decided that he wanted the outdoor life of a geologist, rather than the indoor life of a chemist.
+Harvard professor Shaler, who was much-admired by Richardson, influenced that decision.

-Thus in June 1896, "G.B." began graduate studies at Harvard on a one-year Thayer Scholarship.
+Thus in June 1896, Richardson began graduate studies at Harvard on a one-year Thayer Scholarship.
 From July through September, 1896 he worked as a geologic aide to Professor J.B.
 Woodworth, a member of Professor Shaler's group that was surveying the Triassic coal basin near Richmond, Virginia, where coal and coke had been mined during Colonial days.

-Following his year of graduate work, "G.B." assisted J.A.
+Following his year of graduate work, Ricahrdson assisted J.A.
 Taff.
 From July through November, 1897 he helped Taff with field work in Indian Territory, and from January through June, 1898 he worked in Taff's office in Washington, D.C.
-In 1898, Harvard first established an MS degree, and it was awarded to "G.B." on the basis of his prior graduate studies there.
+In 1898, Harvard first established an MS degree, and it was awarded to Richardson on the basis of his prior graduate studies there.

-From June through December, 1898 "G.B." examined gold prospects in the Stikane District of British Columbia for the Cassiar Central Railway of London.
+From June through December, 1898 Richardson examined gold prospects in the Stikane District of British Columbia for the Cassiar Central Railway of London.
 Then, from July through September, 1899 he assisted N.H.
 Darton with field work in South Dakota.
 That September he began graduate studies as a Fellow in Geology at Johns Hopkins University.
 There, he was honored by membership in Phi Beta Kappa and qualified for a PhD after one year, though he was not awarded the degree until June 1901.
 His dissertation was A Study of the Red Beds of the Black Hills of South Dakota and Wyoming.